acagastya/quotes/quotes/most-often-in-our-354f6208/most-often-in-our-354f6208.md

 tags: ['Thinking']
 title: 'Most often in the course of our life we think less with words and concepts than they think themselves through us.'
 unverified: false
-where: "\"How I Stopped Being a Jew\" by Shlomo Sand.  (attributed)"
 ---

 # *le plus souvent, au cours de notre vie, nous pensons moins avec les mots que les mots et les concepts ne se pensent à travers nous.*